UMANG13-coder/Neoapps.ai-Documentation/docs/User Guide/Project Creation/database_creation.md

    > For apps built on the current AI platform, reuse the database.

-   > Discuss scenarios for connecting to an existing database, like managing large databases or separating portal instances and traffic loads.
+   > Discuss scenarios with us for connecting to an existing database, like managing large databases or separating portal instances and traffic loads.

 ### Open Database in Phpmyadmin

-> After compliting the above steps you can view your created databases in the Databases section of the portal.
-Also you can access you Database by clicking on 'phpmyadmin' button .
+> After completing the above steps you can view your created databases in the Databases section of the portal.
+Also you can access your Database by clicking on 'phpmyadmin' button .

 ![Open phpmyadmin](../../../static/img/open_phpmyadmin.gif)